 Further along the road, to the south of Ait Benhaddou, can be found the fortified town of Ouarzazate.

-Like its neighbor, Ouarzazate is also used as a filming location by many studios and has featured in countless historical epics and desert-based movies.
+Like its neighbour, Ouarzazate is also used as a filming location by many studios and has been featured in countless historical epics and desert-based movies.

 This is really where the Sahara begins too – after the high plateau that the town is built upon disappears to the south, the sandy dunes of the desert truly begin.

 Found in the foothills of the Atlas Mountains, just an hour’s drive from Marrakech, Amizmiz is an excellent example of a relatively untouched Moroccan Berber town.
 Life here is slow.

 The town is colorful but there is little of great interest to see except on a Tuesday, when the weekly market arrives as villagers from the mountains and surrounding area descend upon Amizmiz to buy and sell their produce.